-Prerequisite: Completion of any 2 of PHGT.316, PHTG.327, PHTG.326
+Prerequisite: Two of PHTG 316, PHTG 327, PHTG 326

 This course encourages research, exploration, and experimentation with a range of advanced strategies and techniques used to develop personal, self-directed projects.
 Students will work toward a coherent body of professional-quality photographic images that demonstrate their historical and contemporary knowledge of photography, technical skills, conceptual interest, and personal direction gained from their studies to date.
 This course prepares students for capstone project work.